ryanpback/imPACt/README.md

 ## Description

-* _As a user, I'd like to search by each electoral race, year, and party_
+* _As a user, I'd like to search by each electoral race, year, and party._
-* _As a user, I'd like to see details about each candidate_
+* _As a user, I'd like to see details about each candidate._
-* _As a user, I'd like to see who each contributor has backed in the past_
+* _As a user, I'd like to see who each contributor has backed in the past._
 * _As a user, I'd like this data to be represented with stunning visuals._

 ## Prerequisites